keolo/population/README.md

 ### What

-* Demonstrate **an exponentially expensive** task of extracting, transforming, loading, and consuming data.
+* Demonstrate **an exponentially expensive** task of extracting, transforming, loading, serving, and consuming data.
 * [Specification](docs/specification.md)

 ### Why